CyberHound 365

 This is practically unmanageable using Microsoft's native interface, as we need to compare the configuration of each group of policies side by side to perform gap analysis.

-Here is the full set of Conditional Access policies required to secure the example Persona of UK Store Manager:
+Here is one possible set of Conditional Access policies to fit the example Persona of UK Store Manager, in practice there may be differences depending on the strength of the lock down required.

 Ten Conditional Access policies for a single Persona, might seem like overkill on the face of it, but we need to be sure that every policy is necessary for the precision result we desire.